-Project Proposals: Friday March 5th
+• Project Proposals: Friday, March 3, 2023 (before Spring break)

-Progress Report: Friday April 2th
+Progress Report: Friday April 7

-Draft Final Report: Friday, April 23
+Draft Final Report: Tuesday, April 25

-Presentations: The week of April 26th
+Presentations: Thursday, April 27

-• Final Report: Friday April 30th
+Final Report: Wednesday, May 3

 Project Ideas Here are some initial project ideas to help with brainstorming.
 This list is just suggestions and we'd be delighted to hear your ideas for projects that have nothing to do with anything on this list.
 If you are interested in learning more about one or more of these areas, we can provide some relevant background material tailored to your interests.
 We'll keep updating this list as we think of more projects.